mizanmahi/Sebok-React/README.md

 # Sebok Medicare Web App

+## A modern way of medical service, We strive to build a nation with good health

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Sebok](https://sebok-2b3c9.web.app/about)

+### Tools I used

+-  React js for frontend
+-  Material ui for design
+-  React Icons
+-  React Router
+-  Firebase for auth